Chart Patterns

 Head and Shoulders

-The Head and Shoulders pattern is a reversal pattern that typically forms after an uptrend and suggests a potential reversal of the trend.
-It consists of three peaks, with the middle peak (head) being the highest and the two outside peaks (shoulders) being lower and roughly equal in height.
-To confirm the pattern, a neckline is drawn by connecting the lowest points of the two troughs.
+The head and shoulders formation is a reversal pattern that usually forms after an uptrend.
+It suggests the trend may be about to reverse.
+The pattern has three peaks.
+The middle peak (head) is the highest.
+The two outside peaks (shoulders) are lower and about the same height.
+A neckline is drawn by connecting the lowest points of the two troughs.

-When the price breaks below the neckline, it signals that the pattern is complete and a trend reversal is likely.
-The volume often increases on the breakout, providing additional confirmation.
-The target price can be estimated by measuring the height from the top of the head to the neckline and then subtracting this distance from the point where the price breaks through the neckline.
+When the price breaks below the neckline, the pattern is complete and a trend reversal is likely.
+Volume often increases on the breakout, which adds confirmation.
+To find the target price, measure the height from the top of the head to the neckline.
+Then subtract that distance from the breakout point.

 For instance, if the head is at ₹1500 and the neckline is at ₹1400, the height is ₹100.
 If the price breaks the neckline at ₹1400, the target would be ₹1300 (₹1400 - ₹100).